awsdocs/amazon-eks-user-guide/doc_source/private-clusters.md

     ```
 ```

-Replace *region\-code* with the AWS Region that your cluster is in\.
+Replace `region-code` with the AWS Region that your cluster is in\.